 E-cigarettes are battery operated devices that heat a liquid (also known as e-liquid) to produce a vapour that users inhale.1 E-cigarettes are also called 'e-cigs' or 'vapes'.

 E-cigarettes come in many shapes and sizes and can be made to look like everyday items including highlighters, pens or USB memory sticks.
 Vapour from e-cigarettes does not usually have a strong odour but they may have a sweet smell depending on the flavour.

 When using an e-cigarette, the user inhales and exhales the vapour from the heated e-liquid.
 E-liquid contains a range of chemicals and it may or may not contain nicotine.

 E-cigarettes that do not contain nicotine are legal in NSW.
 Adults can buy and use e-cigarettes that do not contain nicotine.

-Under the Smoke-free Environment Act 2000 people cannot use e-cigarettes in smoke-free areas.
+The Smoke-free Environment Act 2000 prohibits people from using e-cigarettes in smoke-free areas.
 They can use e-cigarettes where smoking is not banned.